 In December 1945, Heinlein’s writing career was taking off.
 He generously made another attempt to help Hubbard to adjust to civilian life.
 Heinlein offered Hubbard a contract to rewrite his early (and unpublished) novel, “For Us, the Living” which he had created back in 1938.
 Hubbard signed a generous contract that would have given him 50% of the profits.
 Soon after, he left Hubbard’s home to move in with Jack Parsons, and nothing more was heard of the project.
-Hubbard had passed up a chance … [Read more...] about Blog article: Robert A Heinlein – A Real Science Fiction Author’s Experience with L Ron Hubbard (2014)
+Hubbard had passed up a chance … [Read more...] about Article: Robert A Heinlein – A Real Science Fiction Author’s Experience with L Ron Hubbard (2014)

 Vida Jameson